Stone Garrett Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 12th in MLB with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Yankees pitching staff ranks 13th in the league.

-- The Yankees have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Yankees have a 4.10 team ERA that ranks 14th among all MLB pitching staffs.

-- His most recent appearance came on Sunday, Aug.
-6 against the Houston Astros, when the lefty threw 2 2/3 innings, surrendering five earned runs while giving up three hits.
+- In his last time out on Tuesday, Aug.
+15, the righty tossed four innings against the Atlanta Braves, allowing three earned runs while surrendering five hits.

-- In six games this season, the 30-year-old has amassed an ERA of 7.33, with 8.3 strikeouts per nine innings.
-Opponents are hitting .225 against him.
+- The 29-year-old has put up an ERA of 7.98, with 8.1 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.